 On April 8, 2013, the Company entered into a Securities Purchase Agreement (the "Purchase Agreement") with Autilion AG, a company organized and existing under the laws of Switzerland ("Autilion").
 On April 12, 2013, Autilion assigned the Purchase Agreement to its affiliate, Bergamo Acquisition Corp.
 PTE LTD, a corporation organized and existing under the laws of Singapore ("Bergamo Singapore").
 On April 30, 2013, the Company and Bergamo Singapore amended the Purchase Agreement (the "Amendment No. 1") to modify the investment dates.
-On June 27, 2013, the Company, Autilion and Bergamo Singapore further amended the Agreement to vacate Autilion's April 2013 assignment of the Purchase Agreement to Bergamo Singapore, provide for an initial closing under the Purchase Agreement, and amend certain of the investment dates under the Purchase Agreement ("Amendment No. 2", and together with the Agreement and Amendment No. 1, the "Amended Agreement").
+On June 27, 2013, the Company, Autilion and Bergamo Singapore further amended the Agreement to vacate Autilion's April 2013 assignment of the Purchase Agreement ("Amendment No. 2", and together with the Agreement and Amendment No. 1, the "Amended Agreement").
 Under the terms of the Amended Agreement, Autilion is contractually obligated to purchase an aggregate of 72.0 million restricted shares of the Company's common stock at a purchase price of \$0.50 per share for aggregate cash consideration of \$36.0 million, in a series of tranches between June 27, 2013 and September 30, 2013 (cumulatively, the "Autilion Financing").
 The Amended Agreement also provides for the election to the Company's Board of Directors of a designee of Autilion upon completion of the Autilion Financing.
 The Company has completed a nominal initial closing of the Autilion Financing.